Call to speak to a Licensed Insurance Agent

 The short answer is yes; Medicare may cover the cost of bariatric.
 But not 100% of the time.
 As is often the case with Medicare, certain conditions have to be met for Medicare to pay for your bariatric surgery.
 Below we look at what these are so you know what to expect.

-In order to qualify you have to meet specific conditions when it comes to morbid obesity.
-Your doctor will have to determine the surgery is medically necessary.
+To qualify, you have to meet specific conditions when it comes to morbid obesity.
+Your doctor will have to determine if the surgery is medically necessary.
 Some other criteria to be eligible include:

-Medicare Part A will provide coverage for bariatric surgery costs if it is performed in a hospital or an inpatient setting.
+Medicare Part A will cover bariatric surgery costs if performed in a hospital or an inpatient setting.
 If the surgery is performed in an outpatient setting, Medicare Part B will cover the costs.

-Medicare Advantage plans (Medicare Part C) also provides coverage for bariatric surgeries as they cover everything Original Medicare covers.
+Medicare Advantage plans (Medicare Part C) also provide coverage for bariatric surgeries as they cover everything Original Medicare covers.
 However, out-of-pocket costs will vary depending on the plan provided by the plan providers.

 How Much Does Bariatric Surgery Cost?

 Usually, bariatric surgery costs between $15,000 and $25,000 on average.
 Sometimes it can be even higher than this.
 With a cost this high, it’s understandable why so many people ask “does Medicare cover bariatric surgery?”